 Why Earn a BSRT?

-The Respiratory Therapy online bachelor program is designed for working Registered Respiratory Therapists (RRTs) who have graduated from a CoARC or CAAHEP accredited associate degree program and are looking for career advancement opportunities in leadership, education, research, and critical care in the field of respiratory care.
+The online Respiratory Therapist bachelor’s program is designed for working Registered Respiratory Therapists (RRTs) who have graduated from a CoARC or CAAHEP accredited associate degree program and are looking for career advancement opportunities in leadership, education, research, and critical care in the field of respiratory care.

 Respiratory therapists are in a fast-growing career.
 As reported by the Bureau of Labor Statistics, employment of respiratory therapists is projected to grow 21% between 2018-2028, faster than the average for all occupations.1